Geethen/geeforec.github.io/content/post/practical-4.md

 **Filtering data**

-We first define variables for the temporal window of interest, including a start-date, end-date and the range of years and months.
+First define variables for the temporal window of interest, including a start-date, end-date and the range of years and months.
 We will use these variables later to filter and summarise the long-term data.

 ```js
 var startDate = ee.Date.fromYMD(2000,1,1);